 Substituting applesauce for oil is one of my favorite healthy baking tips.
 Applesauce is inexpensive to buy, easy to make, and healthier for you than oil.
-You can substitute applesauce for oil in many of your baking recipes.
+You can substitute applesauce for oil in cookies, muffins, cakes, brownies, basically any baked good.

-Substituting with applesauce is very simple.
-Use the same amount of applesauce as you would oil.
-But, note that most of the cookbooks I’ve read say that you shouldn’t use more than 1/4 a cup of applesauce as a substitute for oil.
-Using more can change the chemistry of a recipe and it might flop.
+Substituting applesauce for oil is very simple.
+The ratio is one to one (applesauce to oil) however most of the cookbooks I’ve read say that you shouldn’t use more than 1/4 a cup of applesauce as a substitute for oil.
+Using more can change the chemistry of a recipe and it could flop.

 To keep that from happening, my suggestion is to start with 1/4 a cup and increase it incrementally if the recipe calls for more oil.
 For example, if a recipe calls for 1/2 a cup of oil, then the first time I make the recipe I will use 1/4 cup applesauce and 1/4 cup of oil.
-If the recipe works, I’ll increase the applesauce by 1/8 a cup the next time.
+If the recipe is a success and I don’t notice a big difference in taste or texture, I’ll increase the applesauce by 1/8 a cup the next time I make it.
 If it works again I’ll substitute applesauce for the the entire amount of oil.